 Buying investment properties and renting them out to tenants is a great way to diversify your real estate portfolio and earn passive income.
-If you are thinking about becoming a landlord, it’s important to write a rental property business plan so you can make your investment thoughtfully and deliberately.
-Your business plan will also be a key asset in securing financing, should you need a loan to purchase the property you plan on renting out.
-This piece will walk you through:
+If you are considering becoming a landlord, writing a rental property business plan is vital to make your investment thoughtfully and deliberately.

 What is a rental property business plan?

 Most simply, a rental property business plan is a document that describes the following:

 - What your intentions and goals are with a property.

 Your rental property business plan will outline the strategies and goals for managing your properties.

 Why should you develop a rental business plan?